-• Add activated charcoal so it covers the surface of the solid and then fill the remaining void space with glass wool.
-When trying this procedure its recommended to use 4-5 mL of water versus 6 mL.
+- Add activated charcoal so it covers the surface of the solid and then fill the remaining void space with glass wool.
+When trying this procedure it would be recommended that 4-5 mL of water be used versus 6 mL. - Test a known standard with one of these procedures and a spiked sample of the foaming or caking matrix to conclude whether these solutions will work.